ssrp/CS4347_ASC_BaselineModel/README.md

 The neural network takes 4 inputs :
 - 1) The waveform of the audio (2 channels : right and left)
 - 2) The mel spectrogram (2 channels : right and left)
 - 3) An input called "features" : We first divide the the audios in buffers of length 2048 and 0.5 overlap.
-Then we extract 5 features on each buffers :
+Then we extract 5 features on each buffers, the result is the evolution of these features through the time in the audio file
   - The Root Mean Square (RMS)
   - The Zero Crossing Rate (ZCR)
   - The Spectral Centroid (SC)
   - The Spectral Roll-Off (SRO)
   - The Spectral Flatness Mesure (SFM)
-The result is the evolution of these features through the time in the audio file
 - 4) The mean and the variance of these features through all the buffers of the audio file

 ### DenseNet Model